Medicare Advantage Programs Support Aging in Place and Increase Access to Care

 Additionally, Medicare Advantage plans often offer older adults programs that address key components of good health.

-For example, select Medicare Advantage plans offer access to Papa Pals, which connects older adults to youthful companions who can provide support, whether that be social or everyday assistance.
+For example, select Medicare Advantage plans offer access to Papa Pals, which connects older adults with youthful companions who can provide social or everyday assistance.

-From general companionship to help with grocery shopping or household chores, Papa Pals provide much needed support for older adults, as well as their caregivers.
+From general companionship to help with grocery shopping or household chores, Papa Pals provide much-needed support to older adults and their caregivers.

 4. Use additional healthcare support programs

-Additionally, some plans offer their members additional support through programs like Aetna Medicare’s Resources for Living®
+Additionally, some plans offer members additional support through programs such as Aetna Medicare’s Resources for Living®

-These programs are aimed at increasing access to services and resources within your loved one’s community, from help at home to caregiver support.
+These programs aim to increase access to services and resources in your loved one’s community, from in-home assistance to caregiver support.

 Recommended for you:

 Guest contributors: Christopher Ciano is President of Aetna Medicare.
 As a former caregiver for his parents, Christopher brings a unique perspective to the Medicare conversation.
-He oversees operations and business strategy for Aetna’s robust portfolio of Medicare Advantage plans, Medicare prescription drug plans and Medicare Supplement plans.
+He oversees operations and business strategy for Aetna’s robust portfolio of Medicare Advantage, Medicare prescription drug, and Medicare Supplement plans.
 An advocate for the aging population, Christopher is passionate about simplifying health care and helping Aetna’s more than 9.7 million Medicare members nationwide achieve their best health.

 Dr. Jamie Sharp serves as Vice President and Chief Medical Officer for Aetna Medicare, a CVS Health company.
-An internal medicine physician, Jamie brings her experience with patient primary care and post-acute care transition for older adults to her role at Aetna.
-She develops, implements and promotes strategies, policies, and programs that drive the delivery of holistic care.
+An internal medicine physician, Jamie brings her experience in primary care and post-acute care transitions for older adults to her role at Aetna.
+She develops, implements, and promotes strategies, policies, and programs that drive the delivery of holistic care.
 She also champions strategic initiatives that impact clinical results and improve the member experience for Aetna’s rapidly growing Medicare business.